Sakujakira/Plex-Export/README.md

 * Sort by name, year, rating etc
 * Pull in favourites from Plex
 * More detailed TV Show popup (seasons, episodes etc)

+## Issues

+* More detailed TV Show popup does not work
+* Genre Export does not work
+* Filtering by Genre does not work
+* it seems to me option `-token=<Your Token>`
+* surely more...

+## Resolved Issues

+* Updated JQuery from 1.4 to 3.5
+* partially migration work done
+* resolved "Error: Could not load thumbnail ..."